Gokulraj00793/Gokulraj00793/README.md

 ### About me

 I’m a software engineer and front-end web developer passionate about creating dynamic, responsive websites.
-Currently, I'm focused on honing my skills in React,MySQL and web development.
+Currently, I'm focused on honing my skills in Java with DSA, React, MySQL and web development.

 ### Technologies I Use
 - **Languages**: JavaScript, Java, HTML, CSS.